Sunday, 25 December 2022

 Collective or Individual Gomel

-Question: We have just arrived back from a family holiday abroad.
-Should we all bench gomel individually, or should one person say it on behalf of the rest of us?
+Question: Our family has just returned from a holiday abroad.
+Should each of us bench gomel individually, or can one person recite it on behalf of everyone?

-The Shulchan Aruch Harav (OC 167:18) writes that it is generally preferable for one person to recite the beracha on others behalf rather than everyone saying it individually, following the rule berov am hadras melech, it is preferable to perform mitzvos with a large presence (Berachos 53a; Yoma 70a; Megilla 27b, et al.).
-Nonetheless, regarding berachos before eating, we are accustomed to reciting berachos individually as people are not vigilant enough about not speaking or interrupting between the beracha and eating.
+The Shulchan Aruch Harav (OC 167:18) states that it is generally preferable for one person to recite the beracha on behalf of others, rather than everyone reciting it individually, in keeping with the principle of berov am hadras melech, that mitzvos are more glorified when performed with greater communal participation (Berachos 53a; Yoma 70a; Megilla 27b, et al.).
+However, when it comes to berachos before eating, it is customary for each person to recite their own beracha, as people are not always diligent about avoiding interruptions between the beracha and the act of eating.

-The Mishna Berura (8:13; 223:12) adds that people are not always well versed enough to have the right intent to fulfil their obligation or that of others.
+The Mishna Berura (8:13; 223:12) further explains that not everyone is knowledgeable enough to have the proper intention to fulfil either their own obligation or that of others when listening to a beracha.

-The Piskei Teshuvos (219:17) writes that each person who has travelled should recite the beracha themselves.
-Only if many people underwent a particular incident together should one person recite it on their behalf (see R’ Akiva Eiger OC 219:5).
+The Piskei Teshuvos (219:17) advises that each individual who has travelled should personally recite the beracha of hagomel.
+One person should only recite the beracha on behalf of others if they all experienced the same specific incident together (see R’ Akiva Eiger OC 219:5).

 House Minyan on Friday Night